 The Canberra Liberals are working with the community.
-In this case, the government, the Greens and, sadly, the Independents are not.
+In this case, the government, the Greens and, sadly, the independents.

 We have had a few responses.
-I want to mention the idea of, "Is the park really a destination place?"
-My goodness; the government has accepted \$11⁄2 million to enhance the park.
-How about using that money to make an expanded park a destination place for the community of Belconnen?
+I just want to mention the idea of, "Is the park really a destination place?"
+My goodness; the government has accepted \$1.5 million dollars to enhance the park.
+How about turning that money into making an expanded park a destination place for the community of Belconnen?

-Ms Clay: A point of order, Mr Deputy Speaker-at your discretion, possibly under 46, personal explanations; 47, except to explain by words; or 52, reflections upon the votes.
-I am not sure which standing order applies here, but this has been quite personal.
+Ms Clay: Point of order, Mr Deputy Speaker-at your discretion, under possibly 46, personal explanations; 47, except to explain by words; or 52, reflections upon the votes.
+I am not really sure which standing order applies here, but this has been quite personal.
 Can I address that under those?

-MR DEPUTY SPEAKER: Ms Clay, I understand that, under standing order 47, you have the opportunity to explain.
+MR DEPUTY SPEAKER: Ms Clay, I understand that, under standing order No 47, you have the opportunity to explain.

-MS CLAY (Ginninderra) (4.35): Thank you.
-I am flattered by the level of attention from Mr Cain.
+MS CLAY: Thank you.
+I am flattered at the level of attention from Mr Cain.
 It is quite nice to be quoted at such length-and I would encourage him to do that as often as possible.
 I did sponsor a petition in 2022.
-I mentioned that in my opening speech, along with all the other campaign efforts that I had undertaken on Margaret Timpson Park.
-As we all know here, community petitions bring the voice of the people to parliament.
+I literally mentioned that in my opening speech, along with all the other campaign efforts that I had undertaken on Margaret Timpson Park.
+As we all know in here, community petitions are bringing in the voice of the people to parliament.
 It is one of the roles we do.
-If you look in the Hansard for the speech I actually delivered at that time, it is almost identical to the one that I just gave, about how we need homes, how we need green spaces and how we need to deal with all of these problems.
+If you look in the Hansard for the speech I actually delivered at that time, it is almost identical to the one that I just gave in here about how we need homes, how we need green spaces and how we need to deal with all of these problems.
 So it is certainly very consistent.

 Mr Cain has asked what has changed since 2022.
-Quite a lot of things have changed, but I will recap briefly, The housing crisis got worse, the climate crisis got worse, environmental destruction got worse and people still need a nice park and homes.
-I would encourage him to reflect on some of the things that maybe have changed in the last three years.
+Quite a lot of things have changed, but to recap briefly: the housing crisis got worse, the climate crisis got worse, environmental destruction got worse and people still need a nice park and homes.
+So I would encourage him to reflect on some of the things that maybe have changed in the last three years.
 It is lovely to be quoted at such length, but perhaps go back and read the actual Hansard and quote accurately.
 That would make for a better quality of debate.
+Thank you.

-MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (4.37), by leave: That was the most selective, performative contribution from Mr Cain.
+MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (4.37), by leave: Well, that was the most selective, performative contribution from Mr Cain.
 Ms Clay and I do not agree on all things, but I absolutely agree with all of her remarks on this in this place today.
 Yes, we all bring petitions; we do not necessarily agree with them.
-Also, on top of all the things that Ms Clay just outlined, at the time that that petition was brought, there were no upgrades planned to Margaret Timpson Park, either.
+Also, on top of all the things that Ms Clay just outlined, at the time that that petition was brought, there were no upgrades planned to Margaret Timpson Park either.